Last updated by The POOG on October 15, 2020.

 - it is administered early, either as a prophylaxis before the onset of symptoms, or within the first couple of days after symptoms emerge; and

 - it is administered in dosage levels commonly used in those clinical applications reporting high efficacy.

 No claim of efficacy is made for treatment begun late in the infection for patients who are critically ill.

-For a study to invalidate this claim, the study must meet both conditions.
+For a study to invalidate this claim, the study must meet all three conditions.
 Otherwise such a study is inapplicable to the debate.